pomsaddons/RoChat/README.md

 # BloxCord

 A lightweight chat stack that creates one SignalR channel per Roblox jobId.

+(this is actually renamed to rochat now so you can say it in the normal roblox chat this documentation IS WAYYY out of date the entire backend is in TS now)
 ## Projects

 | Project | Description |